Updated: June 13, 2023

-The book pictured above is of The Vanishing Game, which was written by my mom, Kate Kae Myers.
+The book pictured above is of The Vanishing Game, which was written by Kate Kae Myers - the mom of this site's original owner!
 It's a young adult novel published in both hardcover and eBook by the well-known publishing house, Bloomsbury Childrens.

-Amazon has an awesome new feature called Kindle Unlimited where you can access over 600,000 ebooks and thousands of audiobooks for a low monthly fee!
+Amazon has an awesome feature called Kindle Unlimited where you can access a huge selection of ebooksand audiobooks for a low monthly fee!

 There are tons of other bonuses and benefits of this service so be sure to read through my article for all the details.

 Have you ever wanted to loan or borrow Kindle ebooks with your friends and family?
 Just like you do with physical books?
 Well you can!

 Although the book has to be eligible to be shared, I've personally found that many of my books can be loaned.